 Ear infections start with a slight pain on the outside of your ear.
 When you press it, it’s sensitive.
 Then, after a day or maybe a couple of hours, it starts to feel blocked.
 You can’t hear properly.
 It starts to hurt some more, from the inside.
 If you have wax or debris in your canal, and the fungi decide to party even harder, you are in real pain.
 So much so that you feel like pulling off a Van Gogh.
 Sucks even more if both of your ears are infected.

-A more medical decription* of the symptoms;
+A more medical description* of the symptoms;

 Otitis Externa usually starts off as an uncomfortable itchy feeling of the external ear canal.
 Mild redness and scaly skin can be seen at the mouth of the canal.
 It can then progress to a stage where it is very painful, especially when the auricle (ear shell) or tragus (the little protrusion in front of the ear canal) is touched or pulled.
 This pain upon movement of the ear is one of the distinguishing factors of Otitis Externa and can help you to differentiate it from Otitis Media.
 Further complications are hearing loss, discharge from the ear and severe local infection that can spread to surrounding structures.

-Incredibly stupid, I took 5 anti-biotic treatments, not only in the form of pills, but also in ear drops called ‘Otopain’.
-I should’ve known better but I was in so much pain, I would’ve taken anything (also, anti-biotics in Asia are widely available, they sell them over the counter in any pharmacy.
 Doctors prescribe them to you way too easily).
 When that inevitably screwed up my digestive system, I started doing some research on natural ways to prevent and cure ear infections (and also on how to get my intestines back to normal, but that’s a story for another time).

 By the way, I am not a doctor – as far as that wasn’t clear yet – so I just describe my own experience here.
 However, the advice below (which I follow) comes from an article written by 2 surfing doctors (Bart Willems and Christo Oosthuizen) on the prevention and cure of ear infection due to surfing or swimming.
-You can find their article at Surfingdoctors.com.
+You can find their article on Surfingdoctors.com.

 1. Use earplugs